Esri/calcite-design-system/CONTRIBUTING.md

 - **Be succinct, yet informative** to ensure the change's purpose is conveyed once added to the changelog
 - Describe the commit's purpose, not a related issue or how the change was mitigated
-- Use present tense, such as "update" instead of "updated" or "updates"
+- Use the imperative, present tense, such as "update" instead of "updated" or "updates"
 - Not capitalize the first letter
 - Not insert a period `.` at the end